-- The governing body has to take into account the SEN Code of Practice when carrying out its duties toward all pupils with special educational needs. - The governing body has a named governor who oversees the school's provision for pupils with special educational needs. - The SENDCO reports to governors on a termly basis, about the SEN Provision, policy and practice in school.
+- The governing body has to take into account the SEN Code of Practice when carrying out its duties toward all pupils with special educational needs. - The governing body has a named governor who oversees the school's provision for pupils with special educational needs.
+Our named SEN governor is Paul Makin - The SENDCO reports to governors regularly throughout the school year about the SEN Provision, policy and practice in school.